 Committee Charter Compliance Composition 2 independent members 2 Councillors Committee Meetings A quorum was met at every meeting.
-Broad range of skills and d Committee members possess extensive experience and a dive experience range of skills across risk management, internal audit, local government and commercial activities.
+Broad range of skills and experience range of skills across risk management, internal audit, local government and commercial activities.
 Functional separation The Committee has no executive powers.
 Sufficient time allocated to The Committee agenda facilitates adequate time to discuss internal tasks audits, external audits, governance, risk management and financial management activities as well updates on the completion of actions.
 Probity Members declared conflicts of interest if they arose.
 Risk Management Risk management is reported to every meeting on the implementation the Council's Enterprise Risk Management framework, and status reports are provided on work health and safety, public liability and workers compensation analysis.
-Control Framework The Committee regularly reviewed the controls, policies and Control Francework procedures through reports and high level briefings received.
-Legislative Compliance The Committee received and reviewed reports on complaints and Legisiative compilance compliments, compliance and reporting requirements set out by the Office of Local Government, GIPAA, PPIPA and HRIPA statistics and Fraud. corruption and summaries of relevant circulars and legislative updates. , The Committee has reviewed the Fraud and Corruption Control control Policy, Fraud and Corruption Control Strategy and the Fraud and Lata was I A wallt Corruption Control plan.
+Control Framework The Committee regularly reviewed the controls, policies and procedures through reports and high level briefings received.
+Legislative Compliance The Committee received and reviewed reports on complaints and compliments, compliance and reporting requirements set out by the Office of Local Government, GIPAA, PPIPA and HRIPA statistics and summaries of relevant circulars and legislative updates.
+Fraud, corruption and The Committee has reviewed the Fraud and Corruption Control control Policy, Fraud and Corruption Control Strategy and the Fraud and Corruption Control plan.
 Internal Audit The Committee reviewed and approved the internal audit plan, ensuring it took into account those risks already populated within the risk register.
 Consideration was given to the identification of significant issues identified in audit reports and action taken on issues raised, including dissemination of better practices.
 The Committee monitored the implementation of action plans arising from internal audit recommendations at every meeting.
 External Audit The Committee met on 12 September 2024 to receive briefings on the audit and financial statements for the year ended 30 June 2024 financial statements.
 External Accountability The Committee provides input and feedback on the financial statements and control issues identified by the external auditor.
-Financial Management The committee receives and reviewed reports at least twice a year. - A management report of significant financial matters for the year ended 30 June 2024 was received.
-Self-Assessment The Committee completed a self-assessment in 2024 for FY 2023-24 - to determine the extent to which it is achieving its overall objective to provide independent assurance and assistance to Ku-ring-gai Council on risk management, control, governance and regulatory obligations.
-An assessment of the performance of the internal audit function was also completed in 2024 and reported to the ARIC. also completed in 2024 and reported to the Arric.
+Financial Management The committee receives and reviewed reports at least twice a year.
+A management report of significant financial matters for the year ended 30 June 2024 was received.
+Self-Assessment The Committee completed a self-assessment in 2024 for FY 2023-24 to determine the extent to which it is achieving its overall objective to provide independent assurance and assistance to Ku-ring-gai Council on risk management, control, governance and regulatory obligations.
+An assessment of the performance of the internal audit function was also completed in 2024 and reported to the ARIC.